Legal Landscape: Women's Health Funding

 Fundamental disagreements over abortion and contraceptive services cause controversy in women’s health policy.
 Some religious groups strongly oppose abortion and contraception and believe the government should outlaw or restrict the services.
 And in the opposing camp, “pro-choice” women’s rights advocates believe a woman should be able to control her healthcare choices — including the option to have an abortion or to use contraception.

-The government funds healthcare either through established programs like Medicaid or through grants to private organizations to provide health services ("Title X Grants").
-In the Affordable Care Act, it also requires insurance companies to provide certain women's health services to individuals.
+The government funds women’s healthcare through Medicaid or by giving grants to private organizations to provide health services ("Title X Grants").
+Under the Affordable Care Act, the government also requires insurance companies to provide certain women's health services to individuals.

 The following Constitutional provisions relate to government funding of healthcare.

 Congress has the Power to Spend Federal Funds to Provide for “General Welfare”:

 Article I of the Constitution states the powers of the Legislative Branch (Congress).
 Specifically, the Spending Power (Section 8, Clause 1 of Article I) gives Congress the power to spend federal funds.
 The clause says Congress can provide for the “general Welfare of the United States.”
 That means Congress can pass legislation defining how it will use federal funds, such as choosing to spend funds on citizens’ health care.

 Other parts of the Constitution limit Congressional power.
 The Bill of Rights, for example, ensures that citizens are protected against government power.
 The following citizen protections are relevant to the actions Congress has taken regarding its funding of women’s health services.